ryanpetris/aur-builder/README.md

 ```

 * `clearDependsVersions` - Sometimes packages are locked to specific versions unnecessarily; this will remove those depends versions.
 If you need something more granular, you can try the `modifySection` override below.
-* `clearPkgverFunc` - Sometimes packages have a pkgver function which can interfere with this tool's version detection.
-This will remove the pkgver function altogether so that the pkgver variable will be used.
 * `clearSignatures` - This removes all signature files from the sources list along with clearing the `validpgpkeys` section, allowing the package to be built without signatures.
 Generally packages also have `sums` for all the relevant files and importing signatures can be problematic.
 This is an alternative of just blindly importing signatures or disabling signatures via the command line in makepkg.
 * `deleteFile` - Array of files to delete.
 This occurs in the `merged` directory after all files are merged.
 * `modifySection` - Modifies a section of the pkgbuild file.
 The behavior depends on whether the section is an array or a function.
 For more information see the [Modify Section Overrides](#modify-section-overrides) configuration.